ibexa/documentation-developer/docs/tutorials/beginner_tutorial/4_display_single_content_item.md

 # Step 4 — Display a single content item

-You'll render a list of all Rides here in the next step.
+You render a list of all Rides here in the next step.
 But before that, you can use the existing page layout to render the content of a single Ride.

 ### Create the Ride view